tulibraries/tul_cob/spec/javascript/README.md

 (This procedure can be avoided if you setup and trigger before running the test)

 ### Testing regular pure functions
-If you can avoid side effecty stuff than you are golden.
-Write your tests and expectations in the usual mannter:
+If you can avoid side effecty stuff, then you are golden.
+Write your tests and expectations in the usual manner:

 ```javascript
 describe('Math.pow(n, m)', () => {